Rochester, New Hampshire: Economy

 Major employers in Rochester include Frisbie Memorial Hospital, Albany International, Market Basket, Walmart, Thompson Investment Casting, Spaulding Composites, Rochester Manor, NextPhase Medical Devices, Monarch School of New England, Lydall Performance Materials, Lowe's, Laars Heating Systems, Kohl's, Homemakers & Health Services, The Home Depot, Hannaford, Eastern Propane & Oil, Cornerstone VNA, the City of Rochester, and Rochester School District.

 Transportation

 Cooperative Alliance for Seacoast Transportation provides local bus service.

 Government

 In the New Hampshire Senate, Rochester is in the 6th District and is currently represented by Republican Jim Gray.
-On the New Hampshire Executive Council, Rochester is in District 2 and is currently represented by Democrat Cinde Warmington.
-In the U.S. House of Representatives, Rochester is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris C. Pappas.
+On the New Hampshire Executive Council, Rochester is in District 2 and is currently represented by Democrat Karen Liot Hill.
+In the U.S. House of Representatives, Rochester is included in New Hampshire's 1st congressional district and is currently represented by Democrat Chris Pappas.